-Figure 0-27.
+Figure 6-27.
 Registration Response Format

-Parameters MUST be as follo ows: SID from Corresponding REG-REQ SID from corresponding REG-REQ to which this response refers Response 0 = ok 1 = authentication failure 2 = class of service failure Modem Capabilities The CMTS response to the capabilities of the modem Service Class Data Returned when $Response = ok$ Service ID / service class tuple for each class of service granted Service Not Available Returned when Response = class of service failure.
+SID from Corresponding REG-REQ SID from corresponding REG-REQ to which this response refers Response 0 = ok 1 = authentication failure 2 = class of service failure Modem Capabilities The CMTS response to the capabilities of the modem Service Class Data Returned when Response = ok Service ID / service class tuple for each class of service granted Service Not Available Returned when Response = class of service failure.
 If a service class cannot be supported, this configuration setting is returned in place of the service class data.
 If this is received, the entire registration request is considered to have failed and must be repeated.
-Vendor-Specific Data As defined in Appendix C • Vendor ID Configuration Setting (vendor ID of CMTS) Vendor-specific extensions r r r

-Note 1.
-Service class IDs MUST be those requested in the corresponding REG-REQ.
+Vendor-Specific Data As defined in Appendix C • Vendor ID Configuration Setting (vendor ID of CMTS) Vendor-specific extensions Note: Service class IDs MUST be t hose requested in the corresponding REG-REQ.

-Note 2.
-The initialization SID MUST no longer be used once the REG-RSP is received.
+Note: The initialization SID MUST no longer be used once the REG-RSP is received.